 8. Stay Hydrated

-Just because it’s winter, it doesn’t mean that hydration needs should be ignored.
-Au contraire my friend, proper hydration throughout the cold months is as important as it is during the summer (and the rest of the year for that matter).
+Drinking plenty of water throughout the cold months is just as important as during the summer (and the rest of the year).

-The cold season tends to be drier, so as a runner, you might be less conscious of the amount of sweating that’s actually occurring.
-So please, even if you feel less thirsty during the cold months, keep in mind that you body is still sweating so you need to diligently hydrate yourself, just as you would in the summer.
+The cold season tends to be drier, so as a runner you might not pay much attention to your sweat rate, but even if you feel less thirsty during the cold months, your body is still losing fluid in droves.